-This guide has been produced by Harry Mustoe-Playfair of Prinfab®, a fabric printing company where you can get your own designs printed on a range of different fabrics for a great price with short turnaround times and no minimum order.
+This how to design fabric patterns guide has been produced by Harry Mustoe-Playfair of Prinfab®, a fabric printing company where you can get your own designs printed on a range of different fabrics for a great price with short turnaround times and no minimum order.

 You can create patterns for print in many ways.
 I’m going to show you a way that can be done using a computer or using scissors and paper.
 This method produces perfect repeats every time, and should get you well on the way to producing your own patterns for print in no time.